Statutory Notice Period

 The statutory notice period protects both the employer and the employee when employment comes to an end.
-The notice period gives the employer notice that the employee will be leaving so that the employer has time to look for someone else to take over the role at the end of the notice period.
+The notice period gives the employer time to look for a replacement to take over the role or alternatively reshuffle positions within the company at the end of the notice period.

-If you are dealing with difficulties around any of these, call one of our experienced and friendly advisors today, on 01455 858 132.
+If you are dealing with difficulties on statutory notice periods, call one of our experienced and friendly advisors today, on 01455 858 132.

 What is the statutory notice period in the UK?

-The ETA 1996 states that you need to give a statutory notice period for termination of employment, as follows:
+The ETA 1996 states that employers need to give a minimum statutory notice period for termination of employment, as follows:

-- One week’s notice given if the employee has worked for you for more than a month, but less than two years
+• One week’s notice given if the employee has worked for you for one month or more, but less than two years.

-- Two weeks’ notice given if the employee has worked for you for more than two years
+• Two weeks’ notice given if the employee has worked for you for two years or longer.

-The notice period increases by a week for every year of service after the first two, up to 12 week maximum for 12 years’ or more service.
+The notice period increases by a week for every year of service after the first two, up to 12 weeks maximum for 12 years or more service.
 This system aims to recognise long service, but also to protect your business interests.
-To replace a long-standing employee who decided they need a change in their professional life might prove a lengthy and tricky process.
-You will still rely on their support to make the adaptations needed to either train somebody else, internally, or employ a new person.
+To replace a long-standing employee might prove a lengthy and tricky process will still rely on their support to make the adaptations needed to either train somebody else, internally, or employ a new person.

 We will also cover the exceptions to the rule, as well as how to apply the statutory notice period for dismissal and redundancy.